 Some have a designated laundry day, while others find it easier to do a load as soon as a full one is ready.
 I sort all clothes ahead of doing laundry, checking pockets as I sort.
 I also have a regular seasonal rotation for items such as pillow covers, bedspreads, and curtains.

-Use light, soft colors and good lighting to make a room feel larger.
-Choosing a cool tone like blue, green, grey, or purples make a room feel larger.
+Use light, soft colors, and good lighting to make a room feel larger.
+Choosing a cool tone like blue, green, grey, or purple make a room feel larger.
 However, the biggest difference is proper lighting.
 Bright, full overhead lighting plus adequate task lighting, like under cabinets, will always make a room feel less cramped.

 Might even make laundry a bit more fun.